erincon01/llm_eval/README.md

 - **Python Version:** Ensure Python 3.10 or higher is installed.
 - **ODBC Driver:** Install ODBC Driver 18 for SQL Server (recommended).
+- **SQL Database** used as example tpch database, build your own test!

 ### Installation